Delete search term

 At a glance

-Duration: 6 semesters (full-time), approx. 10 semesters (part-time, depending on individual profile)
+• Duration: 6 semesters (full-time), approx. 10 semesters (part-time, depending on the student’s individual profile)

-Teaching language: German and the respective languages of study
+• Teaching language: German and your chosen languages of study

 Admission requirements

-To be admitted for enrolment in this programme, you will need to meet the following requirements:
+To be admitted to the programme, you will need to meet the following requirements:

-1. Present either a Swiss higher secondary education certificate (Matura) – which may be either a Swiss general baccalaureate (in German, “gymnasiale Maturität”), a Swiss specialist baccalaureate (in German, “Fachmaturität”), a Swiss vocational baccalaureate (in German, “Berufsmaturität”) – or an equivalent qualification from another country.
+1. You will need to be in possession of either a Swiss higher secondary education certificate (Matura) – which may be either a Swiss general baccalaureate (in German, “gymnasiale Maturität”), a Swiss specialist baccalaureate (in German, “Fachmaturität”) or a Swiss vocational baccalaureate (in German, “Berufsmaturität”) – or an equivalent qualification from another country.

 You are not required to demonstrate practical professional experience (e.g. a year of work experience) in order to be admitted to the BA in Multilingual Communication.